On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: Introduction

 \subsection{General assumption}

+Our methods work for general Mackey functors $\M$ and Green functors $\R$ over the group $C_{p^k}$.
+For a simpler $RO(G)$-grading, in the whole paper we will work $p$-locally.
+See Section \ref{sec rog grading} for more details on the grading.

-We prove results about general Mackey functors $\M$ and Green functors $\R$.
-If in addition $\M$ (or $\R$) has the property that $\M(G/H)$ is a finitely generated abelian group for each subgroup $H\subset G$, it can be argued using equivariant Kunneth and universal coefficient spectral sequences \cite{LM06} that for each $V\in RO(G)$, $\upi_VH\M(G/H)$ is also finitely generated, thus integral information can be completely recovered from local information.
+We note here that if $\M$ (or $\R$) has the property that $\M(G/H)$ is a finitely generated abelian group for each subgroup $H\subset G$, it can be argued using equivariant K\"{u}nneth and universal coefficient spectral sequences \cite{LM06} that $H\M^H_V$ is also finitely generated for each $V\in RO(G)$.
+Therefore integral information can be completely recovered from local information.
 This includes the most interesting cases: the Burnside Green functor $\A$, the constant Mackey functors $\underline{A}$ for $A$ a finitely generated abelian group, $\underline{RO(G)}$ and $\underline{R(G)}$, the real and complex representation Green functors respectively.
+Note that in the $\underline{A}$ case, $p$-localization is not needed for a simpler grading by a theorem of Hu-Kriz, see \cite[Proposition 4.25]{Zeng17}.